aperz/datasciencecoursera-1/README.md

 Step 4.
 Assign variable names to columns of Data using the features vector.

-NOTE: The Data set has 39 columns named “BodyBody” that duplicate columns with “Body” prefixes.
+NOTE: Data has 39 columns with “BodyBody” names that duplicate columns with “Body."

 Step 5.
-Subset the first tidyData set by combining 522 columns without “BodyBody” in their names.
+Subset the Data set by combining 522 = 561 - 39 columns without “BodyBody” in their names.

 Step 6.
-Index columns of tidyData to extract means and standard deviations for each measurement.
+Index 60 columns of tidy Data to extract mean and standard deviation (std) for each of 30 measurements.

-Step 7.
-Subset tidyMean set by excluding 10 columns with mean frequency (meanFreq) in their names.
+NOTE: Subset has 30 mean (and 30 std) columns excluding 10 columns with mean frequency (meanFreq) names.

 Step 8.
 Assign value labels to activities using the activity_labels vector.

 Step 11.
-Merge average measurements by combining columns to create the second tidyData2 set.
+Calculate average measurements by melting and casting columns to create the tidyData set.